dhanushka-gayashan/aws-tisensor-iot/README.md

-# aws-tisensor-iot
+# AWS - Ti Sensor - IOT
-generate data from Ti Sersor and process on AWS
+Purpose: Generate data from Ti Sensor and process on AWS

+## Setup Instruction
+1. Follow the instruction in **raspberry-pi/README.md**
+2.